aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/030_custom_ssm_docs/_index.md

 ## Custom SSM documents

-Currently AWS does not provide a CPU stress document but we can create our own.
+Currently AWS does not provide a CPU stress document for Windows, but we can create our own.
 For more information on writing SSM documents please see these resources

 * [AWS Systems Manager documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html)
 * [Writing your own SSM documents blog](https://aws.amazon.com/blogs/mt/writing-your-own-aws-systems-manager-documents/)